-The Kansas African Studies Center has substantial tuition stipends for interested educators to attend the seventh annual Summer African Language Institute (SALI) held on our Lawrence campus.
+The Kansas African Studies Center has substantial tuition stipends for interested educators to attend the seventh annual Summer African Language Institute (SALI) which will be conducted remotely this summer.
 Educators from K-12 schools, minority-serving institutions, and community college instructors are particularly encouraged to apply.
-The Institute runs from June – July, 2020 with intensive language courses Monday through Thursday for four hours per day.
+The Institute runs from June 2 – July 24, 2020 with intensive language courses Monday through Thursday for four hours per day.
 Small class sizes allow for maximum individual attention from native speakers trained in language education in a fun and relaxed environment.
 Courses are taught through the Department of African and African-American Studies.

 Elementary Arabic 110 & 120 Intermediate Arabic 210 & 220